North India: Climate

+The annual rainfall pattern is dominated by the southwest monsoon, which generally arrives in northern India between late June and early July and lasts until September.
+The lofty Himalayas play a major role in shaping the climate of the region by acting as a barrier against cold Central Asian winds and intercepting the southwest monsoon winds.
+As a result, the Himalayan foothills and adjoining plains receive substantial rainfall during the monsoon season.
+During this period, moisture-laden winds from the Indian Ocean move inland and bring the majority of the region's annual precipitation.

 Northern Indian tradition recognises six distinct seasons in the region: summer (grishma or garmi (jyesth- ashadh), May–June), rainy (varsha (shravan-bhadra), July–August), post-monsoon (sharad (ashivan-kartik), September–October, sometimes thought of as 'early autumn'), autumn (hemant (margh-paush), November–December, also called patjhar, lit. leaf-fall), winter (shishir or sardi (magh-phagun),January–February) and spring (vasant (chaitra-baishakh), March–April).
 The literature, poetry and folklore of the region uses references to these six seasons quite extensively and has done so since ancient times when Sanskrit was prevalent.
 In the mountainous areas, sometimes the winter is further divided into "big winter" (e.g. Kashmiri chillai kalaan) and "little winter" (chillai khurd).